 2X 8 inch platforms

 The first section of our review is dedicated to speed.
 We measured both acceleration and maximum speed.
 The Backfire G2 smokes the majority of the competition — if you're a speed demon, this model will not disappoint.

 For this part of our assessment, we took the boards to a wide-open parking lot to let them rip.
 We clocked how long it took each model to shred a distance of 200 feet three times, and then took an average of the results.
 To ensure accuracy, we used the same rider for all of the tests.
 The Backfire G2 performed well during our trials, with a top speed of 21.26 mph.

 For the second part of this metric, we conducted a similar test.
 With the boards at rest, we accelerated at full throttle for a distance of 50 feet and, again, took an average of three trials.
 While most boards took 5-7 seconds to travel this distance, the Backfire G2 got it done in 4.69.

 To assess the range of the boards, we spent hours and hours making loops in a flat asphalt parking lot while maintaining a speed of 12 mph until each model lost its juice.
 We then broke out the old trusty stopwatch and timed how long it took each battery to get back to 100%.
-This is not the Backfire G2's strongest metric, but it held its own agains the others.
-Scoring a 6 out of 10, this board showed a tested range of 12.9 miles.
+This is not the Backfire G2's strongest metric, but it held its own against the others.
+This board showed a tested range of 12.9 miles.
 But, we should mention that it was extremely sluggish for the last half mile.

 When it came time to recharge, the Backfire G2 did ok, but we were not overly impressed.
 It took 2 ½ hours to get fully juiced.
 This result puts it right about in the middle of the road for our assessment.
 Some of the quickest charge times we've seen are right about an hour, with the longest being four hours or more.